tristanic/isolde/isolde/docs/source/tools/gui/getting_started.rst

       "mutate" the residue to its own identity will give you a complete sidechain.

-      **(IMPORTANT NOTE: Never perform edits that add or remove atoms while a simulation is running)**
+      **(NOTE: You should not perform edits that add or remove atoms while a simulation is running.)**

   3. Alternative conformations (altlocs - that is, the same atom in two or more different places) are not currently supported.
 This is usually not a problem, since at the resolutions ISOLDE can help the most altlocs aren't generally resolvable in the data anyway!
+Any defined altlocs remain with the model and will be written to the output, but cannot be visualised.
+This can of course be dangerous - any large rearrangement will act only on the *current* altloc, leaving the other invisibly in its original position.
+      For this reason, ISOLDE checks for the presence of altlocs when initialising a model, and offers to remove them if present.

 .. _adding-maps: